ImageMagick/Usage-Markdown/convolve/index.md

 The best idea is to always specify zero, which allows ImageMagick to calculate an appropriate radius for the '*sigma*' value provided.

 The second more important argument is '*sigma*' which defines how blurred or 'spread out' each pixel should become.
-The larger the value the more blurry a image will become.
+The larger the value the more blurry an image will become.
 It is a floating-point value.
 **The *sigma* value MUST be provided**.